-After over a year of work, Hauteville House, Victor Hugo’s residence on Guernesey, reopened on 7 April.
+After over a year of work, Hauteville House, Victor Hugo’s residence on Guernsey, reopened on April 7th.
 A philanthropist’s outstanding generosity enabled the lavishly whimsical interior decoration to be restored.

 “Nobody has Hugo’s taste”